stripe/vscode-stripe/README.md

 ## Features

 - Easy access to key sections of the Stripe developer dashboard
-- Ability to see and access recent events from Stripe
+- See recent events from Stripe and trigger new ones.
 - Realtime API logs inside the integrated terminal
 - Launch and forward webhooks traffic to your local machine via commands and debug configurations.
 - Linting of Stripe API keys to make sure you don't expose them by mistake.